 Once an area within project-affected areas is deemed suitable for lamprey spawning activity, it will be characterized for substrate, depth, and GPS location and monitored frequently, approximately once every 2 or 3 days, dependent upon how many spawning areas are found.
-Water quality (temperature, DO, relative clarity, pH), water velocity, and depth will be measured over the range of normal project operations.
-Once redds are established within the project's affected areas and spawning activity commences, these redds will be monitored and a sample will be capped and emerging larvae enumerated following methods by Fox et al. (2010).
+Water quality (temperature, DO, turbidity, pH, and conductivity), water velocity, embeddedness, and depth will be measured over the range of normal project operations.
+Once redds are established within the project-affected areas and spawning activity commences, these redds will be monitored daily and a sub-sample will be randomly capped and emerging larvae enumerated following methods by Fox et al. (2010).
+All redds found within projectaffected areas, whether located via radio telemetry or during studies 7, 9 and 13 will be enumerated and monitored if feasible.
+Efforts will be made to accurately monitor, photograph and measure variables near the redds without disturbing spawning and rearing.

-All spawning grounds within project-affected areas will be observed from the time of lamprey arrival to the time of larval lamprey departure, or until water temperature exceeds 22°C because lamprey spawn between 10 and 20°C (Bigelow and Schroder, 1953).
-Environmental variables including water velocity, depth, temperature, exposure, and relative condition of redds/area will be measured; and the grounds photographed if possible, over the range of normal ,project discharges in order to characterize operational effects.
+All spawning grounds within project-affected areas will be observed from the time of lamprey arrival to the time of larval lamprey departure, or until water temperature exceeds 22°C since lamprey spawn between 10 and 20°C (Bigelow and Schroder, 1953).
+All redds will be enumerated and a sub-sample of redds(to include as much habitat variability as possible) will be chosen to monitor daily.
+Number of redds monitored will be dependent upon density (number of redds/acre).
+As many redds as possible in each project area, up to a maximum of 25, will be monitored extensively.
+Environmental variables including water velocity, depth, temperature, exposure, and relative condition of redds/area will be measured; and the grounds photographed if possible, over the range of normal project discharges in order to characterize operational effects.
+Preliminary information from the Hydraulic and Operations Models (Studies 4 and 5) will help to correlate project operations during spawning.
 Any changes to the habitat and/or redds will be described and recorded.
+Embeddedness, ratio of sand and sediment in gravel, will be characterized and monitored over the life of the active redd, for each redd monitored.
+A selected number of redds which may be in jeopardy of becoming de-watered during project operations will be monitored with depth calibrated pressure transducers.

-It can be expected that some radio tagged sea lamprey will migrate to areas not affected by project operations, such as up into the White River or the West River.
+We expect that some radio tagged sea lamprey will migrate to areas not affected by project operations, such as into the White or West rivers.
 In that event, individuals will be monitored to a much lesser extent and gross observations (from shoreline or wading) of their activity will be conducted.
 Tagged lamprey may also move to locations in some tributaries that may be affected by project operations, such as near the confluence or just within the tributary in a location that may be affected by operations (e.g., just within the Saxtons River or the Cold River).
-In cases such as these, where tributary inflows or other nonproject-related variables may be a factor in lamprey behavior, all possible environmental variables will be measured and recorded, i.e., water depth, velocity, temperature, etc., so that normal project operations and other contributing effects can be isolated.
+In cases such as these, where tributary inflows or other non project-related variables may be a factor in lamprey behavior, all possible environmental variables will be measured and recorded, i.e., water depth, velocity, temperature, etc., so that normal project operations and other contributing effects might be isolated.